 One way I’ve found categorizing board exam questions helpful is to view them in a hierarchy of three levels, each one building on the previous one and requiring greater use of one’s clinical judgment.
 My three levels are: Know It → Recognize It → Decide It.
 Now let me explain and I promise this will be practically helpful and, I believe, comforting even.

 This lowest level of question relies almost exclusively on recalling some specific piece of information… READ MORE

-Have you ever had the experience of performing worse on a multiple choice exam than you knew your knowledge base allowed?
+Have you ever had the experience of performing worse on a multiple-choice exam than you knew your knowledge base allowed?
 If so, this post is for you.
 To explain where the disconnect between how much you know and how you scored on an exam may occur, I explain the relationship between four concepts: data, information, knowledge, and exam performance.
 I provide examples, and then invite you to consider where your “disconnect” in this chain of data processing occurs.
-Let’s… READ MORE
+Let’s begin.… READ MORE